antz22/ConnectAnon/README.md

 # Questions

 - SHOULD THE CONVERSATIONS BE DISAPPEARING? -> no, just use archive as 'end live chat' button

+- what if someone requests the same chat buddy multiple times? just be ware of duplicate requests, delete the other one. it should rarely happen

 # Potential Features